-Why Is Patient Satisfaction Critical?
+Why Is Operational Experience Critical?

 What Will You Learn in This Guide?

-- Effective feedback collection methods
+- Effective non-clinical feedback collection methods

-- Healthcare-specific metrics and benchmarks
+- Healthcare-specific operational metrics and benchmarks

-- Patient communication and empathy techniques
+- Front-desk communication and visitor empathy techniques

-- Complaint management best practices
+- Complaint management best practices for service-delivery issues

-- Digital patient experience strategies
+- Digital visitor experience strategies (booking, check-in, follow-up)

 Who Is This Guide For?

-- Hospital administrators and quality managers
+- Hospital administrators and quality managers focused on service delivery

 - Clinic and polyclinic owners

-- Dental clinics and private practices
+- Dental clinics and private practices (operational side)

-- Patient relations and CX professionals
+- Operations and visitor experience professionals

-Patient Journey Map
+Visitor Journey Map (Operational Touchpoints)

-Patient Journey Stages
+Visitor Journey Stages

 1. Research and Selection

-- Google search, reading reviews
+- Google search, reading reviews about wait times, parking, and front-desk experience

-- Asking for recommendations (family, friends, family doctor)
+- Asking friends and family for recommendations

 - Insurance coverage check